 - In the book, they all meet David and have the conversation about being genetically damaged with him straight away.
 In the film, only Tris is asked to meet David.
 To meet him, she goes up an elevator and is scanned to make sure that she is pure to gain access.
 This isn’t in the book.

 - In the book, Chicago was one of many experiments.
 In the film, it is said to be the only one.

 - In the film, they were black or white clothing to show who is pure and who isn’t.
 There are no obvious distinctions made in the book.

-- In the book, the group have their own bedroom which is an old ballroom.
+- In the book, the group has their own bedroom which is an old ballroom.
 In the film, they sleep with the rest of the Bureau in an army type setting.